kleinekuh/vrsreplace/README.md

 ![main index html](/doc/readme_md_1.png)

-## !Warning / Disclaimer!
+> [!CAUTION]
-The circuit makes use of high voltage (240V).
+> The circuit makes use of high voltage (240V).
 If you are not firm what this mean, don't do that and ask somebody for help.
+>

-The whole system is designed running behind your own firewall.
+>  The whole system is designed running behind your own firewall.
 On January 2025 there is no security layer or any auth mechanism implemented.
 Anybody with access to your network/system is able changing timer-programs or uploading new firmware.
+>

-If you use this project inside an apartment building keep in mind that the DSGVO could be relevant.
+> If you use this project inside an apartment building keep in mind that the DSGVO could be relevant.
+>

-I spend a lot of time measuring right „ADC to Resistor“ values before i got the information that the actual used temperature sensors (VR10/11) are susceptible by environmental influences.
+> I spend a lot of time measuring right „ADC to Resistor“ values before i got the information that the actual used temperature sensors (VR10/11) are susceptible by environmental influences.
 The heating engineers at the time (year 2008) forgot using a shielded cable.
 This is really funny if the sensor cables placed near to a high voltage once.
+>

-I am not responsible for any damages or a correct working.
+> I am not responsible for any damages or a correct working.

 ## Why this project?
 * Usage from my iPad